sethwv/game-thumbs/README.md

 - Set `TRUST_PROXY` to the number of proxies between the internet and your app for accurate IP detection
 - Rate limiting only applies to uncached requests; cached images are served without limits
 - General API endpoints (like `/raw`) have 3x the image generation rate limit
+- `REQUEST_TIMEOUT` prevents hanging on slow/unresponsive external services
+- `SERVER_TIMEOUT` prevents zombie connections from accumulating
+- Use `NODE_ENV=development` for detailed error messages and stack traces in API responses

 ## API Endpoints